Diveristy in Friendship

 In 1918, Manuel Quezon became its first Filipino-born grand master.
 Quezon, a former officer in the Philippine Revolutionary Army, is generally acknowledged as the most important political figure in the Philippines.
 As president of the senate, he would negotiate for a peaceful transition toward Philippine independence from the United States.
 And in 1935, he was elected the first president of the Philippine Commonwealth, a transitional state before full independence was established.
 As grand master, he helped unite many American- and Spanish-chartered lodges under the umbrella of the Grand Lodge of the Philippines.

-Despite the connection between San Francisco and Manila, the relationship between California lodges and Filipino American Masons hasn’t always been harmonious.
-Many immigrants from the islands formed lodges here connected to the Spanish-backed lodges that birthed the Filipino revolutionary movement, which were not recognized by the Grand Lodge of California.
+Despite the historic connection between San Francisco and Manila, the relationship between California lodges and Filipino American Masons hasn’t always been harmonious.
+Once they’d arrived in the United States, many immigrants from the islands formed extensions here of the Spanish-backed lodges that originally birthed the Filipino revolutionary movement, which were not recognized by the Grand Lodge of California.
 A 1941 Grand Lodge of California committee reported that members of those lodges were “of a much lower grade” than those of recognized lodges, and “not even acceptable Masonic timber.”

 One such issue was the rise of a group called the Grand and Glorious Order of the Knights of the Creeping Serpent.
-As the “Snakes,” as they were known, conferred their own Masonic degree without permission from Grand Lodge, they were banned, and officers were asked to renounce membership in the order.
+As the “Snakes,” as they were known, conferred their own Masonic degree without permission from Grand Lodge, they were banned from the fraternity, and officers were asked to renounce membership in the order.
 In 2009, the group was reformed as a strictly social club with no degree conferrals.

 Honoring a Legacy